BookStackApp/website/content/blog/bookstack-release-v23-01.md

 ### Book Sorting Experience Upgrades

 The book sort interface has received a fair bit of attention to make the experience more pleasant than ever.
-The changes here were primary to ensure usability via screen-reader and keyboard-only-use, but such changes can have a positive impact to all users.
+The changes here were primarily to ensure usability via screen-reader and keyboard-only-use, but such changes can have a positive impact to all.
 Changes include:

-- Sort items will now show up & down buttons to allow quick sorting without drag+drag.
+- Sort items will now show up & down buttons to allow quick sorting without drag+drop.
 - A new menu on sort-items provides a range contextual actions such as "Move to Next Book" or "Move to Previous Chapter".
-- Multi-select and drag, once previously available, has now been fixed.
+- Multi-select and drag, once previously available but since broken, has now been fixed.
 - The "Other books" sidebar is now sticky on desktop, meaning you don't need to scroll back up to find this box when sorting long books.
-- The book sort boxes are now collapsible, which can useful when sorting multiple large books.
+- The "book" sort boxes are now collapsible, which is useful when sorting multiple large books.
 - Sort items show drag-handles to make it clear you're able to drag & drop.
 - Some intro text has been added to help guide users.

 ![Screenshot of the BookStack sort view for a book, featuring a collapsed book and a dropdown menu providing move actions for a page](/images/2023/01/book_sort.png)

-### Code Block Additions
+### Code Language Additions

-Since v22.11 a few new code languages have been added for code-highlighting and code-editor support:
+Since the original v22.11 release a few new code languages have been added for code-highlighting and code-editor support:

 - Scheme
 - SQL variants: MySQL, MSSQL, PostgreSQL, SQLite